qiang-group/EMinfs/README.md

-# EMinfs: Gamma frailty proportional hazards model for Regression analysis of current status data subject to informative censoring
+# EMinfs: a R package for regression analysis of current status data subject to informative censoring

 This repository provides the R implementation for the manuscript
 **"Gamma frailty proportional hazards model for Regression analysis of current status data subject to informative censoring"**